brandonbloom/jseg/README.md

 Does not traverse in to cycles.

+Null field values and empty collections are omitted.

 ### put(entity)

 Puts a whole tree of related objects.
 Properties are merged in to existing objects with matching `lid` fields.

+Fields set to null are deleted from entities.

 ### lookup(field, value)